wp-plugins/redi-restaurant-reservation/readme.txt

 * Email template customization for all supported languages

 Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>
+Please provide API key into comment field.
+You can find API key from setting page.

 Please allow 1 business day for us to confirm your payment and upgrade your account.